asannadock/Pixabay-Slideshow/README.md

 The Pixabay API key is hidden with the help of Node.js and Dotevn Webpack

+This is the start off as a simple app which will be gradually improved by adding more features and UX improvements.

 ## Challenges

  - create a carousel with JavaScript